Antivirus reports malware in a SoftPerfect product

 - We work with antivirus companies and they promptly white-list our products whenever we report a false positive.

-Unfortunately, some virus scanner and security software vendors have poor customer support and repeatedly ignore requests to fix the false positive detections; for example Antiy, Baidu, CMC, Cylance, K7 and Trend.
+Unfortunately, some virus scanners are very prone to false positives, while some security software vendors have poor customer support and repeatedly ignore requests to fix their false positive detections; for example Baidu, CMC, Cylance, K7 and Trend.

 What you can do: